Arcania: The Complete Tale Review

 Arcania: The Complete Tale 4

-Every combat maneuver uses stamina, while casting spells use up mana points.
-Spells are learned by acquiring scrolls, which aren’t easy to acquire.
-Enemy attacks can be dodged or blocked, to balance this the game constantly throws groups of foes at you.
+Every combat maneuver uses stamina, while casting spells uses up mana points.
+Spells are learned by acquiring scrolls, which aren't easy to acquire.
+Enemy attacks can be dodged or blocked, but to balance this, the game constantly throws groups of foes at you.
 Most encounters can be beaten simply by mashing buttons and dodging out of the way of the more powerful attacks.
-Finding yourself engaged against both ranged and melee fighters, mashing buttons isn’t a highly effective plan of attack.
+Finding yourself engaged against both ranged and melee fighters, mashing buttons isn't a highly effective plan of attack.
 These require the use of strategy, as you can die really quickly without even realizing you are taking hits.
 I had a hard time figuring out when I was hitting something and when I was taking damage.
-Enemies have no problems navigating around the environment and its not uncommon to see them teleport around.
-It certainly is one way to fix poor AI path finding.
+Enemies have no problems navigating around the environment, and it's not uncommon to see them teleport around.
+It certainly is one way to fix poor AI pathfinding.

-The standalone expansion, Fall of Setarrif, doesn’t fix any of the issues and shortcomings of the original game, but you are able to transfer your character over, if you’ve grown attached to him.
-Not only is the dialog cringe worthy, but the voice actors certainly didn’t give it their all, feeling flat for most of the game.
-The script for the expansion does fair better, but relies on the fact you finished the initial game first, touching upon many elements from the original narrative.
+The standalone expansion, Fall of Setarrif, doesn't fix any of the issues and shortcomings of the original game, but you are able to transfer your character over, if you've grown attached to him.
+Not only is the dialogue cringe-worthy, but the voice actors certainly didn't give it their all, feeling flat for most of the game.
+The script for the expansion does fare better, but relies on the fact you finished the initial game first, touching upon many elements from the original narrative.

 Simply Put

-Releasing Arcania: The Complete Tale at the tail end of this generation may not been the best business decision.
-Some of the best action RPGs (Skyrim & The Witcher 2) are already discounted,are more fleshed out, and enjoyable than the frustrating experience to be had with Arcania.
+Releasing Arcania: The Complete Tale at the tail end of this generation may not have been the best business decision.
+Some of the best action RPGs (Skyrim & The Witcher 2) are already discounted, are more fleshed out, and enjoyable than the frustrating experience to be had with Arcania.

 More Reviews on SelectButton